My car is in for service and I have a loaner, what should I do?

 The Chicago campus full time permit (purple sticker) is valid on the Evanston campus.
 No Evanston campus permits are valid on the Chicago campus.

-I am Northwestern faculty/staff/student.
+I am a Northwestern faculty/staff/student.
 Can I use a visitor permit?

 I am a Chicago campus faculty/staff/student.
 Can I purchase an Evanston campus permit?